 According to a report carried out by South China Morning Post, it has been speculated that PBOC might re-peg the Yuan to the US Dollar to avert an incoming financial crisis and create stability in its economy.
 However, the Chinese central bank has not made any official statement in this regard.
 Similarly, the two independent stock exchanges — Shanghai Stock Exchange and Shenzhen Stock Exchange — have not said or published anything on these grounds.

 Further search revealed that so far, the Yuan has been re-pegged only once during the global recession of 2008.
-There’s no move to cancel it or re-peg from the PBOC.
+There’s no move to cancel or re-peg it from the PBOC.

 Conclusion: The claim was based on a speculative report published on news websites.
 Our rating ?- Exaggeration.